yfzhu123/PennMed-AI-for-Medicine.github.io/index.md

 : XXX

 Time and place
-: In Spring 2022, the in person section of the course will be in person at : All lecture materials will be recorded and uploaded.
+: In Spring 2022, the in person section of the course will be in person : All lecture materials will be recorded and uploaded.
 Students are expected to watch this on their own time before meeting in person.
 : The first day of class is Thursday, January 12, 2023.
 : The first day of office hours will be January 15, 2023.